KBryan/web3.dots/README.md

-# web3.dots
+# Web3DOTS
-Web3 enabled Plugin Unity3d DOTS Technology

-Another .Net implementation of the Ethereum RPC for Unity DOTS
+Another .Net implementation of the Ethereum RPC and Contract Interactions.
+Designed for Unity DOTS games

 Usage: